EliSacch/etruria/README.md

 - __The Booking form__

   - This section will contain a form to book the experience.
-  - The following information will be required: Name, email, number of people, experience type, time, additional information, submit button.
+  - The following information will be required: Name, email, number of people, experience type, date and time, additional information, submit button.

 ### Features Left to Implement